brown-band/website/pages/scripts/1979-1980/fall/dartmouth.md

 :::

 No, it’s just the frigid climate here.
-The Band forms frost crystals and plays "Come on Baby Light My Fireplace."
+The Band forms frost crystals and plays “Come on Baby Light My Fireplace.”

 Hold it Band! :sd[The Band stops short].
 I know you’re glad to be alive after almost 6 minutes, but you’ve got to go the distance, else, no Tupperware!